 I wasn’t born in Liverpool and I’ve never lived there.
 You only need to hear me speak to know that I am not from Liverpool.
 Except in footballing terms.
 When it comes to football I could only be from one place, I’m very much from Liverpool and have been for the past 29 years.

-My relationship with Liverpool Football Club began aged 5 when I was due to go into hospital to have surgery.
-My Dad made me an offer, be a brave boy and you can have what ever present you want.
+My relationship with Liverpool Football Club began aged five when I was due to go into hospital to have surgery.
+My Dad made me an offer, be a brave boy and you can have any present you want.

-No, sorry Dad.
+No, sorry, Dad.
 I wasn’t having it.
-Call it a rebellious streak, call it being a pain in the arse, call it being 5 years old.
+Call it a rebellious streak, call it being a pain in the arse, call it being five years old.
 Whatever you call it, I wasn’t interested.